How to Protect Your Child's Inheritance From His Spouse

 Carve Out a Specific Share for Your Grandchildren

-Another way to ensure that future generations receive an inheritance is to set aside a specific dollar amount or percentage of your estate for your grandchildren.
-That way, your grandchildren will directly receive a portion of your estate regardless of what your children decide to do with their inheritances.
+Another way to ensure future generations see their fair share of an inheritance, is by drafting a will that clearly earmarks a specific dollar amount or percentage of the estate for the grandchildren.
+This ensures grandchildren will directly receive a portion of your estate--regardless of what your children do with their own inheritances.
+Some grandparents legally require that such assets be used for specific purposes, such as college educations or a weddings.

-An IRA is one type of asset can be left directly to grandchildren and can grow significantly in value over the years.
-An IRA can be structured as a "stretch IRA" so your grandchildren are limited to taking only the required minimum distributions (RMDs) over their own long life expectancies.
+An IRA may directly be left to grandchildren, by structuring the account as a "stretch IRA" which effectively limits grandchildren to taking only the required minimum distributions (RMDs) over their own lives.

-Assuming the IRA is invested to earn more than the annual RMDs, the principal should continue to grow.
-If your grandchildren are minors or if you're concerned that your grandchildren won't understand the benefits of taking only RMDs, consider establishing an IRA Inheritance Trust instead.
-You can name an institutional trustee to oversee the investments and to dictate how and when distributions are made.
+In theory, a properly-invested IRA will earn greater returns than the annual RMDs, allowing the principal to continue growing.
+If your grandchildren are too young to negotiate the RMDs, it may be worth establishing an IRA Inheritance Trust, that names an institutional trustee to oversee the investments and to dictate distributions.

 Set Up Lifetime "Dynasty" Trusts for Your Children